-The factory of ILVA in Taranto is a 12.000 employees steel factory.
-In 2013 a police investigation discovered that the factory has been polluting, with dioxin and several others carcinogenic chemicals, the town of Taranto for decades.
-The effects over the population are a dramatic boosts of cancer cases.
-In the neighbourhood of Tamburi, which lies just beneath the smokestack, every single family is grieving at least one death for cancer.
-Cars, buildings, side-walks, gardens, are all covered by a thin red dust and small coal rubbles.
-PM10 and benzopyrene lethal fine dust overfill the air.
-The economy of the city is swept away by the presence of the huge steel factory.
-Fishermen have no job and farmers find their livestock contaminated and dangerous.
-Tourism in the beautiful bay of Taranto is dispersed and the municipality is in bankrupt.
-What will be the future of Taranto lies in the hands of the magistracy, the government and the determination of its citizens in closing the factory down.
+The ILVA factory in Taranto is a steel plant with 12,000 employees.
+Back in 2013, a police investigation found that the factory had been polluting the city of Taranto with dioxin and several other carcinogenic chemicals for decades.
+The effects on the population are a dramatic increase in cancer cases.
+In the district of Tamburi, which is located right under the chimney, every single family is mourning at least one death from cancer.
+Cars, buildings, pavements, gardens, are all covered in a fine red dust and small coal debris.
+PM10 particulate matter and deadly benzopyrene fill the air.
+The city's economy is wiped out by the presence of the huge steel factory.
+Fishermen have no work and farmers find their livestock contaminated and dangerous.
+Tourism in the beautiful bay of Taranto is lost and the municipality is bankrupt.